 Is clean eating a safe dietary habit to follow?

 On the contrary, research shows a significant association between following a clean diet and eating disorders, anxiety, emotional distress, and psychosocial impairments.
-A study conducted among young adults showed how a positive perception of the clean eating diet is aligned with risks of eating disorders.
+A study conducted among young adults showed how a positive perception of the clean eating diet is aligned with the risks of eating disorders.

 Is clean eating dangerous to our mental health?